-9 Ways Your Content Marketing Can Generate Leads and Close Sales
+9 Ways Content Marketing Generates Leads and Closes Sales

 1. Sets the specs.
 Content marketing can educate prospects on what features, functions, and capabilities they should look for when buying a particular type of product or service.
 If you’ve presented your criteria in a white paper or other medium that looks like useful information and not a sales pitch, readers will absorb and accept your guidelines.
 They’ll then use the specifications you’ve set.